What is it like to travel to Tuscany, Italy?

 Italian Government COVID-19 page - in Italian.
 There is a link to an English version with slightly different information Protezione Civile.
 There is a phone number for up to date information: 1500 -also in Italian.

-I will leave you with the thought that this too, shall pass - and when it does, there are few places more beautiful in the world than a beautiful villa in Tuscany!
+As borders open we can all look forward to some time away - and there are few places more beautiful in the world than a villa in Tuscany!